owlto-finance/owlto-sdk/README.md

 ### 2.chainNameMapping (Map<string, string> | optional)
 Map your chain names to Owlto chain names.

-For example, if your named Base Mainnet as "Base", you can set `chainNameMapping["Base"] = "BaseMainnet"`.
+For example, if you named Base Mainnet as "Base", you can set `chainNameMapping["Base"] = "BaseMainnet"`.

 Then you can use "Base" as chain name in every function of bridge.